venneladondapati/Vennela-Dondapati/README.md

 Once the connection is made,I have created database and pushed data into it.
 Using pymongo I made lot of analysis and saw different results.
 I have attached the code for Analysis as well as code for preprocessing data.
-I have given a clear documnetation about step by step process involved in my implementation.
+I have given a clear documentation about step by step process involved in my implementation.
 Have a look into it!